Vyral/base-template/_drafts/why-buying-a-starter-home-makes-sense.md

 {% include youtube.html %}

-Buying a starter home will make buying your forever home much easier down the line.
-Here’s why.
+<center>Buying a starter home will make buying your forever home much easier down the line.
+Here’s why.</center>

 Many buyers are unsure of whether they should wait to buy a forever home or start with a starter home. **In my opinion, you should absolutely buy a starter home if you can**.